mouni2619/Assign-Mentor/README.md

-## Mentor-Student Management API
+# Mentor-Student Management API
 This project is a simple API for managing mentors and students.
 It allows you to create, retrieve, update mentors and students from a MongoDB database.

 # Features
-📖GET /:

-Here I provided the URL to get the basic information about the API
+🖊️Create Basic Info About API /:

 🔗https://assign-mentor-2jsx.onrender.com